daegalus/csrd/content.fr/02-creating-your-character/04-focus.md

 * Rang 5: Free to Move
 * Rang 6:Break the Ranks ou Pas encore mort

-**Intrusions du MJ:** An attack ou effect interferes with the character’s elasticity.
+**Intrusions de la MJ:** An attack ou effect interferes with the character’s elasticity.
 A stretched limb becomes overstressed and weak.

 -----